jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 Count-Min, we keep a bounded top-k compactor backed by an auxiliary `HashMap<Vec<u8>, usize>` so updates stay `O(1)` even for arbitrary byte suffixes.
-Whenever the compactor grows to `2k` entries we select the `k` heaviest via `select_nth_unstable` and truncate, letting it float between `k` and `2k-1` entries the rest of the time.
-During shard merges we still sum shared suffixes and append new ones, but we defer compression until that same `2k` threshold is hit (i.e., the next compression trigger at ≈ `2×capacity`), so merge order can’t perturb the heavy-hitter winners and we avoid thrashing `select_nth_unstable` on every merge.
+Whenever the compactor grows to `2k` entries we select the `k` heaviest via `select_nth_unstable` and truncate, letting it float between `k` and `<2k` entries the rest of the time.
+During shard merges we still sum shared suffixes and append new ones, but we defer compression until that same `2k` trigger fires, so merge order can’t perturb the heavy-hitter winners and we avoid thrashing `select_nth_unstable` on every merge.

 ### 4. Merge strategy
 The first implementation replayed every prefix via `add_raw_sum`, which was